signalogic/SigSRF_SDK/README.md

 The <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/paTest_readme.md">paTest demo page</a> gives example command lines for a predictive analytics application that applies algorithms and deep learning to continuous log data in order to predict failure anomalies.
 Application Java and C/C++ source code is included.

-<a name="BeyondSoftwareOnly"></a>
-# When "Software Only" is Not Enough

-Cloud solutions are sometimes referred to as "software only", but that's an Intel marketing term.
-In reality there is no software without hardware.
-With the recent surge in deep learning / neural net chips attempting to emulate human intelligence -- and the ultra energy efficiency of the human brain -- hardware limitations have never been more apparent.
-In addition to AI technology, a wide range of HPC applications face hardware contraints.
-For 30 years people have failed to solve this with generic x86 processors, and it isn't likely to happen any time soon.

-One promising solution is heterogeneous (mixed) cores that "front" streaming data and perform calculation intensive processing, combined with x86 cores that perform general processing.
-The basic concepts are (i) move calculation intensive processing closer to the data, and (ii) use cores that are extremely energy efficient for data calculation purposes.
-To enable mixed core processing, SigSRF supports coCPU&trade; technology, which adds NICs and up to 100s of coCPU cores to scale per-box streaming and performance density.
-Examples of coCPU cores include GPU, neural net chips, and Texas Instruments multicore CPUs. coCPUs can turn conventional 1U, 2U, and mini-ITX servers into high capacity, energy efficient edge servers for media, HPC, and AI applications, solving SWaP, latency, and bandwidth contraints.
-For example, an embedded AI server can operate independently of the cloud, acquiring new data and learning on the fly.

-Available media processing and image analytics demos can make use of optional coCPU cards containing Texas Instruments c66x multicore CPUs (the demo programs will auto-discover coCPU hardware if installed -- coCPU hardware is not required for any of the demos).
-Besides TI, the expectation is there will soon be additional, suitable multicore CPU cards due to the explosion in deep learning applications, which is driving new chip and card development.
-For the time being, c66x series CPUs, although implemented in 45 nm, still provide a huge per-box energy efficiency advantage for applications with high amounts of convolution, FFT, and matrix operations.

-<sup>1</sup> SWaP = size, weight, and power consumption<br/>
-<sup>2</sup> In progress

 <a name="DocumentationSupport"></a>
 # Documentation, Support, and Contact